DaveBieleveld/TrackTime365/README.md

 - Syncs calendar events to SQL Server database
 - Handles event updates and deletions
 - Supports querying events by date range and category
+- Handles recurring events with a 5-year range (past and future)
+- Manages event categories with many-to-many relationships
 - Configurable sync interval
 - Comprehensive logging with rotation
 - Unit tests for core functionality